 Other people often pushed us forward.
 We grew up and became adults when we were left alone to figure out what we wanted.

 Yes, that is a natural progression of events.
 There will be someone who will hold your hand to help you cross the bridge.
 As you reach the other side, you get quite the clarity to move further.

 But that “way forward” doesn’t come with a map.
 Does it?

 This book is like an atlas you receive as a gift once you begin your journey toward what you want.
 It’s an easy-to-follow and detailed map helping to develop self-discipline, self-reliance, and self-confidence.

-The main idea behind the book is to provide solid, actionable and quickly grasped information.
+The main idea behind the book is to provide solid, actionable, and quickly grasped the information.

 We often complicate things instead of taking shortcuts to the obvious solutions.

 Essential Zen Habits: – Leo Babauta